A. Purpose of Policy

-- Foundation money, to be used as designated by the donor.
+- Foundation money to purchase materials as designated by the donor.

-Cook Library welcomes gifts of new, current material that fit the library’s collection development priorities.
-The library accepts older material selectively and only if the material supports the Towson University curriculum, is in good condition, and can strengthen the collection.
+The Towson University Libraries welcome gifts of new, current material that fit the Libraries’ collection development priorities.
+The Libraries accept older material selectively and only if the material supports the Towson University curriculum, is in good condition, and can strengthen the collection.

-The library does not appraise gifts; however, donors will receive a letter acknowledging the donation.
-The library asks donors to sign a release form and affixes a gift plate to each donation.
+The Libraries do not appraise gifts; however, donors will receive a letter acknowledging the donation.
+The Libraries ask donors to sign a release form, and affix a gift plate to each donation.

-Deselection, or weeding, is an essential part of the collection development process to ensure that the collection remains in good physical condition, is up-to-date, and meets the content requirements as set forth in the mission statement.
+Deselection, or weeding, is an essential part of the collection development process.
+Deselection ensures that the collection remains in good physical condition, is up-to-date, and meets the content requirements as set forth in the mission statement.
 Review of the collection continues on a regular basis in order to determine usefulness and/or the possible relocation or disposal of items.

 Of equal importance to the selection of materials for the collection is the need to maintain the collection for both current and future use through repair, binding, replacement with new copies, and storage in protected areas.